-Money for school meals is collected on a Monday or the first school day after a holiday and can be paid weekly or half termly in advance.
-Cheques are to be made payable to "Northumberland County Council" and all payments should be put in a sealed, named envelope clearly marked with contents.
+Money for school meals is collected on a Monday or the first school day after a holiday and can be paid weekly or half termly in advance through our School Money payment system.

 If you think your child may be eligible for free school meals, don't hesitate to ask, your enquiry will be dealt with in confidence.
 Applications for Free School Meals can be made by telephone to Northumberland County Council on 01670 623592 or on NCC website fsm.northumberland.gov.uk